mcelayir/mcelayir.github.io/_posts/2020-11-02-CI-CD-in-short.md

 ## Continuous Delivery

-Continuous Delivery aims to deliver the code changes to the users reliably and sustainably.
+Continuous Delivery aims to deliver the added value to the users reliably and sustainably.
 Code changes can be new features, improvements, configuration changes, or bug fixes and the changes needs to be delivered to users as they become available.

 Generated artifacts are deployed to the servers and become available for their consumers' usage.
 Automated processes deploy the latest version of the software the application servers as the artifact is generated.

 <img src="https://s3.eu-central-1.amazonaws.com/tutorial.assets/cicd-in-short/cdep.png"/>